judax/webvr/input_explainer.md

 Obviously these all represent wildly different styles of input, which can be very difficult for individual applications to make sense of in a consistent manner.
 The primary goal of the input API is to provide a high level abstraction of all these input sources.
 As with non-VR/AR WebGL content the application is responsible for all rendering and hit testing.

-To accomplish this, each of these categories of inputs are surfaced by the input API in several ways:
+To accomplish this, each of these categories of inputs are surfaced by the input API in a couple of ways:

 **Polling:** For rendering of cursors and tracked controllers each frame, an imperative model is provided that allows the application to poll a predicted controller pose.
 Polling also provides that frame's controller element states.

 **Gesture Events:** To handle actions with the highest cross-device compatibility, the app can register event listeners for when the user performs common actions, such as "select".
-These events are treated as user gestures by the UA.

-**State Events:** An advanced app can also register event listeners to know when the user interacts with individual elements of a VR/AR input source, such as the touchpad or thumbstick on a motion controller.
 These events are treated as user gestures by the UA.

 Aside from generating high level gestures, the input API does not attempt to describe the state of input sources that are already surfaced by the UA, such as mouse, keyboard, touch, stylus, or gamepad inputs.